Rental housing is about to get simpler — or is it?

 A third of New Zealanders are now long-term renters, and the government has said it intends making life better for them.
 But making things better for landlords will also improve the local rental culture, according to one legal expert.

 The government is currently working to reform the Residential Tenancies Act 1986 to better reflect a market in which home ownership is at a 60-year low and more than four in every 10 kids now live in some kind of rental accommodation.
-The downward trend in ownership looks almost certain to continue over coming decades.
+The downward trend in ownership looks almost certain to continue over the coming decades.

 In addition to ensuring housing is warm and dry, and renting becomes more stable and secure in the years ahead, the role of the Tenancy Tribunal is also being scrutinised.

 A discussion document issued by MBIE looks at increasing the amount of notice a landlord must generally give tenants to terminate a tenancy from 42 days to 90 days.
-It asks whether changes to fixed-term agreements are justified to improve security of tenure.
+It asks whether changes to fixed-term agreements are justified to improve the security of tenure.
 It also proposes limiting rent increases to just once a year.

 Jamie Nunns, a partner at Morrison Kent, believes that the mooted reforms will achieve the most if they help simplify the current situation rather than adding new complexities overall — rather like the approach of his own firm as it has positioned itself in recent years as a medium-sized nimble alternative to other larger law firms.